McCann’s Local Meats cutting services amid labor shortage

-ROCHESTER, N.Y.
-(WROC) — A popular deli eatery is being forced to cut back on some of its prime services due to staffing shortages climbing out of the pandemic.
-But the issues go deeper than debates over unemployment benefits being too high.
+ROCHESTER N.Y.
+(WROC) — A popular butcher shop and café in Rochester is being forced to cut back on some of its services due to staffing shortages climbing out of the pandemic, but the issues go deeper than debates over unemployment benefits being too high.

-McCann’s Local Meats is only one of many examples of small businesses not recovered yet in a post-pandemic economy but the conversation the owner and Chamber of Commerce want people to be having is not pointing fingers at those who don’t have control over this situation and focus on all parties involved for a business to work.
+McCann’s Local Meats in the South Wedge is only one of many examples of small businesses not recovered yet in a post-pandemic economy, but the conversation the owner and Chamber of Commerce want people to be having is not pointing fingers at those who don’t have control over this situation and focus on all parties involved for a business to work.

-For six years Kevin McCann has been running his own deli shop giving Rochester meat lovers a unique alternative to pick up certain beef outside grocery stores.
-But lately must stay afloat with half his regular staff.
+For six years Kevin McCann has been running his own butcher shop and deli, giving Rochester meat lovers a unique alternative to pick up certain beef and other specialty meats outside grocery stores, but lately must stay afloat with half his regular staff.

-“We’ve had as many as 16 people on staff at any given time and right now we’re down to about 8-9 besides my wife and me,” McCann said.
+“We’ve had as many as 16 people on staff at any given time and right now we’re down to about eight to nine besides my wife and me,” McCann said.
 “That’s considering we’ve hired three people within the last month.”

-Unable to keep up with demand for serving cooked sandwiches and meals for breakfast and lunch customers could sit down for, McCann’s is limited to only offering raw chops and sliced deli.
+Unable to keep up with demand for serving cooked sandwiches and meals for breakfast and lunch, McCann is limited to only offering raw chops and sliced deli.
 Losing certain values, they offered customers.

 “The energy in this building at major mealtimes whether it was for breakfast sandwiches in the morning or lunch service, that energy has not been here,” McCann added.